-Muse Farm is a dairy rating unit that is classified with a 'near' distance and a 'high' production intensity.
+Muse Farm is a dairy rating unit that is classified with a 'near' location and a 'high' production intensity.
 Hence its policy weighting factor is 1.2.
 It has a rating unit land area of 169ha.
 Weka's total dairy land area is 2,025ha.
 Hence its production share (Sh) is 169/2025.

 The industry net pavement cost for dairy industry is \$0.1m.
-Muse Farm's annual targeted rate for low volume pavement consumption is approximately:
+Muse Farm's contribution to this cost is calculated as: